Newfoundland and Labrador: European contact

 The oldest confirmed accounts of European contact date from a thousand years ago as described in the Viking (Norse) Icelandic Sagas.
 Around the year 1001, the sagas refer to Leif Erikson landing in three places to the west, the first two being Helluland (possibly Baffin Island) and Markland (possibly Labrador).
 Leif's third landing was at a place he called Vinland (possibly Newfoundland).
 Archaeological evidence of a Norse settlement was found in L'Anse aux Meadows, Newfoundland, in the 1960s.
 It was declared a World Heritage Site by UNESCO in 1978.

 There are several other unconfirmed accounts of European discovery and exploration, one tale of men from the Channel Islands being blown off course in the late 15th century into a strange land full of fish, and another from Portuguese maps that depict the Terra do Bacalhau, or land of codfish, west of the Azores.
-The earliest such account is the Voyage of Saint Brendan, the story of an Irish monk who made a sea voyage in the early 6th century.
+It has also been claimed that Saint Brendan visited the Island in the early 6th century.

 A statue of John Cabot at Cape Bonavista.
-The cape is officially cited as the area where Cabot landed in 1497, by the governments of Canada, and the United Kingdom.
+The cape is officially cited as the area where Cabot landed in 1497 by the governments of Canada and the United Kingdom.

 In 1496, John Cabot obtained a charter from English King Henry VII to "sail to all parts, countries and seas of the East, the West and of the North, under our banner and ensign and to set up our banner on any new-found-land" and on June 24, 1497, landed in Cape Bonavista.
 Historians disagree on whether Cabot landed in Nova Scotia in 1497 or in Newfoundland, or possibly Maine, if he landed at all, but the governments of Canada and the United Kingdom recognise Bonavista as being Cabot's "official" landing place.
 In 1499 and 1500, Portuguese mariners João Fernandes Lavrador and Pero de Barcelos explored and mapped the coast, the former's name appearing as "Labrador" on topographical maps of the period.